intermine/bluegenes/tools/docs/tools.md

 npm install --save some-tool-name-here
 ```

 This will install the tool into the `tools/node_modules/@intermine` directory, and save the tool to your package.json file.
-It will automatically be picked up and displayed in any relevant pages, so long as you tell InterMine where to look for the tools folder.
+It will automatically be picked up and displayed in any relevant pages, so long as you [configure InterMine so it knows where to look for the tools folder](https://intermine.readthedocs.io/en/latest/webapp/blue-genes/).

 #### Updating published tools